KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 | **J**  | (0.449, 0, 0) |

 ### Arm/H link hydraulic piston
+\
+\
 ![Arm/H link schematic](image/arm_piston.jpg)
+\
+\
+\

-The arm hydraulic piston is composed of two parts, the arm piston cylinder and the arm piston rod, that connects the arm to the H link.
+The arm hydraulic piston is composed of two parts, the arm piston cylinder and the arm piston rod, that connects the arm to the H link and side link.

 #### Arm piston cylinder
 The arm piston cylinder is a children of the arm and its origin is assumed to be at **I**.
 It is connected to the arm piston rod at **J'** with a prismatic (slide) joint in the **X** direction.
-The position of **J'** is however dependent of the joint state.
+The position of **J'** is however a function of the joint state.

 A possible range for the length **IJ'** has been selected arbitrarily based on measurements of the mesh.